The Encore Award

-The £10,000 Encore Award for the best second novel of the year was first awarded in 1990 and was founded by Lucy Astor.
+The Encore Award was first presented in 1990 to celebrate the achievement of outstanding second novels.
 The award fills a niche in the catalogue of literary prizes by celebrating the achievement of outstanding second novels.
 The RSL has administrated of the award since 2016.

 Literary lore as well as practice tells us that second novels are ever the most daunting.
 They even have a syndrome named after them.
 That’s why I’ve always been particularly fond of the Encore Award, the brilliant prize that acknowledges the difficulties of the second novel.
 I’m thrilled that the RSL will now be a partner in its running.
 Lisa Appignanesi, RSL Chair.